 The following graphs show the distribution of causes split by employees and contractors.

-Figure 12: Causes of employee Fatalities in 2022
+Figure 12: Causes of employee fatalities in 2022

 Attribute Value